-All applications must include the \$30.00 application fee, official American College Test (ACT)/Scholastic Aptitude (SAT) scores, and an official high school transcript which shows class rank and coursework in ninth, tenth, and eleventh grades, as well as the courses which are being taken or will be taken in the senior year.
+All applications must include the \$30 application fee, official American College Test (ACT)/Scholastic Aptitude (SAT) scores, and an official high school transcript which shows class rank and coursework in 9th, 10th and 11th grades, as well as the courses which are being taken or will be taken in the senior year.
 Transcripts which do not show class rank and senior courses cannot be considered.